Gut-Friendly Pizza (No Yeast, No Bloat!)

 Ayurveda favors unripened cheeses like fresh mozzarella, which are easier to digest and less likely to clog bodily channels than aged cheeses.

-Light, fiber-rich, support regular elimination and are packed with minerals and chlorophyll.
+Light, fibre-rich, support regular elimination and are packed with minerals and chlorophyll.

 INSTRUCTIONS